mauricemach/coffeekup/README.md

 # CoffeeKup
 Markup as CoffeeScript

-In (shamelessly late) celebration of [whyday](http://whyday.org/), here goes a little experiment in revisiting Markaby's concept, this time with the fine flavour of fresh [CoffeeScript](http://coffeescript.org):
+In celebration of [whyday](http://whyday.org/), here's a revisiting of Markaby's concept, this time with the fine flavour of fresh [CoffeeScript](http://coffeescript.org):

     doctype 5
     html ->